 Please note: you must bring a laptop computer equipped with the latest version of Adobe Reader and VMware Player.
 See the Prerequisites section for download information.

 The course assumes basic C and C++ programming skills but does not assume an in-depth knowledge of software security.
-The ideas presented apply to various development environments, but the examples are specific to Microsoft Visual Studio and Linux/GCC and the 32-bit Intel Architecture (IA-32).
-Material in this presentation was derived from the SEI CERT C Coding Standard.
-The latest version (June 2016 Edition) is available as a free download.
+The ideas presented apply to various development environments, but the examples are specific to Microsoft Visual Studio and Linux/GCC and the Intel 64-bit and 32-bit Architectures (x86-64 and IA-32).
+Material in this presentation was derived from Secure Coding in C and C++, Second Edition, SEI CERT C Coding Standard (2016 Edition) and SEI CERT C++ Coding Standard (2016 Edition).
+The two SEI CERT Coding Standards, for C and C++, are both available as free downloads.
 To learn more about the CERT Secure Coding eLearning and Professional Certificates, please go to: www.cert.org/go/secure-coding

 This course is designed for C and C++ developers.

 Subjects covered in the first two days are general, but examples are taken from both the Microsoft Visual Studio and GCC compilers on Windows and Linux platforms.
-Course material on integers uses examples from the IA-32 architecture.
+Course material on integers uses examples from the x86-64 and IA-32 architectures.

 The third and fourth days of the course focus on POSIX platforms.
 Doug Lea's malloc (dlmalloc) is used to demonstrate exploits in the Linux environment, while the file I/O sections focus on UNIX and the UNIX file system (UFS).